SalesforceDevelopersJapan/jp-cc-se/package/GMOPayment/README.md

 # Sample GMO Payment Adapter
 This sample package contain component to implement client side tokenization flow payment without 3DS.

+You can use new card and save it.
 ![](images/form.png)
+You can choose a card from saved list.
 ![](images/list.png)

 ## Setting instruction